ShunSakurai/check_forbidden/README.md

 - Measure speed

 ### Features not coming
-- Add file by dragging.
-The drag and drop feature is hard to use in tkinter
+- Add file by dragging.The drag and drop feature is hard to use in tkinter
-- Mark and ignore false positives.
-It is technically difficult
+- Mark and ignore false positives.It is technically difficult

 Please [let me know](https://app.asana.com/-/share?s=132227284282305-bvBtn99BajlghI1nePsyD62jRMGpbZdaHxdnO7Qps8Y-29199191293549) if you need any of the features as soon as possible.

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

+### v1.6.1, July 4, 2016
+- Create the installer

 ### v1.6.0, June 30, 2016
 - Display the memoQ segment ID in results